Kylie Minogue Meets Prince William, Wears Metallic Gown With A Major Plunging Neckline

 A splash of color was added to Kylie’s look via her bright red nails.
 The singer’s jewelry was toned down and appeared to be quite simple in comparison to the rest of her look.
 Kylie’s soft and natural makeup was topped off with pink glossy lips.

 Kylie was in attendance to show her support for the cancer treatment hospital.
-This was a cause close to her heart as the singer was diagnosed with breast cancer at the age of 36 back in 2005.
+This was a cause close to her heart, as the singer was diagnosed with breast cancer at the age of 36 in 2005.

 At the reception, Prince William emphasized to guests the hospital’s significance to the United Kingdom.